T R A V E L / C I T Y G U I D E S

 6. Williamsburg Cool...

-Situated in the hipster haven of Williamsburg, the William Vale Hotel offers trendy New York living in the midst of Vale Park, a lush 15,000 square-foot promenade in Brooklyn.
-By day, lounge by the longest swimming pool in New York before lingering over the southern Italian cuisine of celebrated chef Andrew Carmellini at Leuca, where wood-fired pizzas and homemade pasta is served in luminous wood-clad interiors.
-Every one of the William Vale’s futuristic rooms features a large private balcony and breathtaking views.
-Make sure to savour a cocktail at Westlight, the William Vale’s 20th-floor rooftop lounge. $$
+Brooklyn's hipster haven, Williamsburg has a hip new hotel address – the William Vale Hotel, offering stylish New York accommodation surrounded by Vale Park, a lush 15,000 square-foot promenade in Brooklyn.
+By day, lounge by the longest swimming pool in New York before lingering over the southern Italian cuisine of celebrated chef Andrew Carmellini at Leuca, where wood-fired pizzas and homemade pasta are served in luminous wood-clad setting.
+The William Vale’s futuristic rooms features large private balconies and breathtaking views.
+Make sure to sip a cocktail at Westlight, the William Vale’s 20th-floor rooftop lounge. $$

 111 N 12th Street, Brooklyn, NY 11249